TANRININresulu/Fusion_Battery/README.md

 <hr>

-‪And with artificial general intelligence and magnetic fusion battery and 6 Antigravity vtol vehicle you can grasp objects in space and move them to the earth safely for continuous tungsten needs for mass production of magnetic fusion battery If SACRED SUPREME ALMIGHTY HONOURABLE PROVIDER RAHMAN Gives Permission‬
+‪And with artificial general intelligence and magnetic fusion battery and 6 Antigravity vtol vehicle you can grasp objects in space and move them to the earth safely for continuous tungsten needs for mass production of magnetic fusion battery If MOST SACRED ALMIGHTY HONOURABLE PROVIDER THE COMPASSIONATE Gives Permission‬

-‪and If MY 1 & ONLY LORD SACRED SUPREME ALMIGHTY HONOURABLE PROVIDER RAHMAN RAHIM ALLAH Gives Permission carbon nanotube production is key for spinning wheels of anti gravity accelerators look https://youtu.be/porCfVeWyto at https://youtube.com/playlist?list=PLXuWpuJDnmlc3LH3H_I5lE-2VEEDQJSVA‬
+‪and If MY 1 & ONLY LORD MOST SACRED ALMIGHTY HONOURABLE PROVIDER THE COMPASSIONATE THE GOD Gives Permission carbon nanotube production is key for spinning wheels of anti gravity accelerators look https://youtu.be/porCfVeWyto at https://youtube.com/playlist?list=PLXuWpuJDnmlc3LH3H_I5lE-2VEEDQJSVA‬

 Magnets should operate in their temperature operation range.
 Nitrogen based magnets have wider temperature operating range (look: [Niron Magnetics](https://www.nironmagnetics.com/)) In case of operation of magnets at outside of their temperature operation range magnets will loose their magnetism, so magnets should re-magnetized in order for magnetic moments of molecular domains of magnets to be polarized in the same direction and by doing so If ALLAH gives permission your magnets will re-gain their magnetic properties : https://youtu.be/hFAOXdXZ5TM or you should just replace the magnets and after replacement operate your magnets only inside of their temperature operation range given by manufacturer, in order for molecular domains of your magnets remained to be magnetized in the same direction as they are and so your fusion battery continues to operate as expected if ALLAH gives permission.